 1. They Have Unpredictable Mood Swings

-Many drugs and even alcohol can cause a person to go through erratic mood swings.
-For example, methamphetamine and other stimulants can make a person extremely energetic, hyperactive, and chatty.
+Drugs and alcohol can cause a person to go through erratic mood swings.
+For example, methamphetamine and other stimulants can make a person:

 However, when the drug wears off, the individual will likely be lethargic, irritable, and agitated.
-Outbursts or seemingly random mood changes from one extreme to the other may be a sign that your loved one is dealing with an addiction.
+Outbursts or seemingly random mood changes from one extreme to the other may indicate that your loved one is dealing with an addiction.

 2. They Withdrawal From Friends And Family